 Blockchain in banking eliminates the need for mounds of paperwork, reducing errors and costs.
 Fintech companies, banks, and financial institutions stand to gain from the advent of blockchain in banking and finance.

 You now have a solid idea of the many applications of blockchain in banking and finance.
 It all depends on how successfully you can integrate it into your current marketing initiatives.
-Depending on your organization, you may require a complete overhaul or simply a few minor changes to your marketing strategy.
+Depending on your organisation, you may require a complete overhaul or simply a few minor changes to your marketing strategy.